London Sightseeing – A Comprehensive Guide for Beginners

 Tower of London

-The Tower of London is a must-visit attraction.
-Built-in 1078, it has served as a royal palace, prison, and even a treasury.
-Take a guided tour to learn about its fascinating history and view the Crown Jewels.
+You cannot leave the city without the Tower of London!
+Built in 1078, it has formerly been a royal palace, prison and even a treasury.
+Visit the site inside by taking a guided tour to discover it’s enchanting history and also watch out the Crown Jewels.

 Buckingham Palace

-No trip to London is complete without a visit to Buckingham Palace.
-Watch the Changing of the Guard ceremony and get a glimpse of the Queen’s official residence.
-Make sure to check the schedule in advance!
+No London is to London without a visit to Buckingham Palace.
+Join in the Changing of the Guard ceremony and take a peek of the Queen’s official residence.
+Please bear in mind to check the schedule in advance.

 2. Cultural Sites